tobek/headsoak/notes.md

 - related-to OR same-kind should be automatic for siblings

 Parent tags create sort of implicit tags.
 Any related tags really.
 Some way to show tags by their distance from a note.
 Lower is closer.
 Immediate tags have distance 1.
 (Maybe peripheral tags could be used here, see lab).
 Maybe all tags 1 relationship away would have distance 2.
 Though maybe different relationships have different distances.
 Like children of a tag on a nut maybe distance infinity, parents distance +1.
 Sibling might also be different +1 or maybe +2 or more.
 Obviously [NRW (not right word) inductive recursive] BLUBBER

+Auto-suggesting tag relationships: might have to ask you to confirm which WordNet sense you mean by a tag (can decline for individual tag or select multiple or permanently switch off feature (should be built as a plugin))

 **Tag stacks**: Maybe have an option to show, on each tag on each note, an optional number of ancestors.
 They could peak out from under the tags, at an angle, like a stack, maybe where you could see half of the text, enough to read (and hover shows it).
 That way like the `Ece` tag would have the `people` tag behind it.
 Maybe could show this in tag browser too.